See the Apple II version for a more

 I had some code floating around to convert a CGA-style PNG file to something

-turbo pascal could load.
+Turbo pascal could load.
 I made this as a joke to load a static

 image of the Kerrek scene.
 For some reason I began ramping things